Skip to main content

 What Is the Best Exercise Protocol for Hormonal Recovery?

 Physical activity is a potent modulator of the endocrine system.
 Different forms of exercise send distinct signals to the body, eliciting specific hormonal and metabolic responses.
-For post-TRT recovery, a combination of and high-intensity interval training (HIIT) appears to be most beneficial.
+For post-TRT recovery, a combination of resistance training and high-intensity interval training (HIIT) appears to be most beneficial.

 Resistance training, such as weightlifting, creates a significant stimulus for adaptation.
 The mechanical tension placed on muscle fibers activates a cascade of signaling pathways that promote tissue repair and growth.
 This process involves the upregulation of androgen receptors in muscle cells, making them more sensitive to the testosterone that the body begins to produce.